-- (3) Where there is a conflict or inconsistency between a provision of Conflict these regulations and the Covering of Loads Regulations (EC1029/81), the provision of the Covering of Loads Regulations shall prevail to the extent of the conflict or inconsistency. - 2.
-No carrier shall permit a driver to operate a commercial vehicle on a Compliance with highway for the carrier unless
+(3) Where there is a conflict or inconsistency between a provision of these regulations and the Covering of Loads Regulations (EC1029/81), the provision of the Covering of Loads Regulations shall prevail to the extent of the conflict or inconsistency.
+(EC383/05; 279/08)

-Cargo Securement Standard by carrier
+2. Compliance with Cargo Securement Standard by carrier